openbaton/docs/docs/use-it/vnfpackage.md

 **Note** These scripts in the folder ***scripts*** are fetched only if the ***scripts-link*** is not defined in the ***Metadata.yaml***.
     This means that the scripts in that folder have less priority than the scripts located under ***scripts-link***.

+**Note** Scripts are executed when a specific Event is fired and this Event references to specific scripts.

 ## \<image\>.img